Amoghhub/react-app-test/README.md

 # HOW TO RUN

-To Build : docker build -t react .
+TO BUILD THE IMAGE : ( docker build -t react . )
-To Run : docker run -p 3000:3000 react
+TO RUN THE IMAGE : ( docker run -p 3000:3000 react )